mehmetyldz87/FCND-Motion-Planning/README.md

      Determines the value for each node based on the goal_node by using the Euclidean method. np.linalg.norm(np.array(next_node) - np.array(goal_node))

-   *e - Check next_node.
+   * e - Check next_node.
-       -- If next_node is not visited,add visisted list, put queue and add into brach -- If next_node is visited , skip this node and go **Step b** *f - If a path found .
+       * If next_node is not visited,add visisted list, put queue and add into brach
+       * If next_node is visited , skip this node and go **Step b**

+    * f - If a path found .
 Retrace the path from goal_node to start_node
-    *d - Return Path from start_node to goal_node
+    * d - Return Path from start_node to goal_node

 * 6- Create Waypoint List by using Path which is found by A* Search Algorithm ( Step 5 )
 ```